Maria Limanskaya: Brandenburg Gate and victory icon

 After the Battle of Berlin ended in early May 1945, Limanskaya was assigned to direct traffic at the Brandenburg Gate during the Potsdam Conference in late July.
 While conducting her duties, she was photographed, filmed, and also interviewed by Yevgeny Khaldei, a journalist employed by TASS.
 Her picture was widely published in newspapers and magazines worldwide and she quickly became an iconic image of the victory over Germany.
 However, all of this is possibly confusion with Lydia Spivak, another regulator who was actually filmed and interviewed at the Brandenburg gate.
 Limanskaya furthermore had a brief conversation with British prime minister Winston Churchill as his entourage was passing by the gate on their way to Potsdam.
 Limanskaya later said about her meeting Churchill, "[he] looked precisely the way I imagined him, puffing on a cigar".

 Later life and death

 After the war, Limanskaya returned to civilian life and got married.
 The marriage did not last and she was forced to bring up two daughters by herself.
 Limanskaya later remarried, this time to a fellow veteran named Viktor with whom she remained for 23 years, until his death.
 She worked as a nurse, and then a school librarian in Volgograd.
 Since 1994, she lived with her daughter in the village of Zvonaryovka, in the Saratov region.

-Limanskaya turned 100 on 12 April 2024, and died on 26 November.
+Limanskaya turned 100 on 12 April 2024, and died on 26 November of the same year.